DiCarloLab-Delft/PycQED_py3/pycqed/instrument_drivers/meta_instrument/HAL/HAL.md

 # Refactoring

 ## Qubit
+The qubit handling of `CCLight_Transmon` was split into a part controlling the instrument hardware (`HAL_ShimSQ`) and a part containing routines for qubit calibration, measurement, etc (`HAL_Transmon`):

 ### HAL_Transmon

 ### HAL_ShimSQ

-Class HAL_ShimSQ implements a shim between the HAL_Transmon and the instrument hardware for single qubit operations.
+Class `HAL_ShimSQ` implements a shim between the `HAL_Transmon` and the instrument hardware for single qubit operations.
 It contains hardware dependent functions extracted from CCL_Transmon.py, extended with functions that abstract the instrument hardware that used to be directly accessed by the end user methods.

-FIXME: the latter is Work In Progress, so old style code is still present in HAL_Transmon
+FIXME: the latter is Work In Progress, so old style code is still present in `HAL_Transmon`

-QCoDeS parameters referring to instrument hardware are added here, and not in child class HAL_Transmon where they were originally added.
+QCoDeS parameters referring to instrument hardware are added here, and not in child class `HAL_Transmon` where they were originally added.
 These parameters should only accessed here (although nothing really stops you from violating this design).
-Note that we try to find a balance between compatibility with exiting code and proper design here.
+Note that we try to find a balance between compatibility with existing code and proper design here.

 The following hardware related attributes are managed here:
 - physical instruments of the signal chain, and their